MLHale/nebraska-gencyber/teachers/firewall/README.md

 What would happen if we re-ordered these rules?
 Specifically if Rule 3 was exchanged with Rule 1.

 Discussion:
-Rule 3 is often implemented as a "Default Policy", instead of an explicit rule in the table.
+* Rule 3 is often implemented as a "Default Policy", instead of an explicit rule in the table.
 This policy applies ONLY if a packet matches NONE of the rules specified for the firewall.
 More on this shortly.

+* Inbound and outbound rules are typically maintained in separate lists.

 [Top](#table-of-contents)

-## Working with iptables
+## Working with Windows Firewall

-As mentioned before Linux has a firewall built right into the kernel and it is configured using the `iptables` command.
-Since it is a utility for privileged users, you will need to first elevate your privilege level using `sudo` prepended to the `iptables` command.
-Do this everytime an `iptables` command is issued.
-See code block below.

-This firewall can be set up in several modes like packet filtering, which is the default mode, network address translation, and many others such as mangle, where you can modify the packets as they pass through the firewall.
-We will focus on the IPv4 packet filtering function here.

-To view your current firewall rules, fire off this command in your Linux Server VM.
-Enter your password if prompted.
+As mentioned before Windows has a built-in firewall.
+By default, all rules apply to both IPv4 and IPv6 traffic.

 ```bash
 sudo iptables -nL